w3f/research/docs/Polkadot/protocols/block-production/Babe.md

 After finding $k_{cq}$ such that $p \leq p_{attack}$, let the epoch length $R = 2s_{ecq}+s_{hcg}$.

 The parameters below are computed with the code in https://github.com/w3f/research/blob/master/experiments/parameters/babe_NTP.py.
-In this code, we choose the parameter $c$ not only according to security considitions but also according to having in expectation twice more single leader than multiple leaders.
+In this code, we choose the parameter $c$ not only according to security conditions but also according to having in expectation twice more single leader than multiple leaders.

 -################### PARAMETERS OF BABE WITH NTP $\D = 0$ ###################

 c = 0.52, slot time T = 6

-It is secure in 3 years with probability 0.99523431732
+It is secure in 3 years with a probability 0.99523431732

 It is resistant to (6 - block generation time) second network delay